RiverArchitect/RA_wiki/wiki/Tools.md

-# Additional River Architect Tools
+# River Architect Tools

 *Tool* scripts can be considered as beta versions of future functionalities that will be implemented in *River Architect*.
-Typically, *Tools" are basic commandline scripts for creative design support.
+Typically, *Tools* are basic commandline scripts for creative design support.
 Currently, routines for the hydraulic design of pool-riffle sequences or flood analysis are available, where the flood analysis applies to the U.S. Army Corps of Engineers' [`HEC-SPP`][hecspp] software.
 The *Tools* routines are located in `RiverArchitect/Tools/`.

-# Scripts
+***

-## Main Tool scripts
+# Main Tool scripts

 Run the following scripts with Esri's *Python* environment ([read more](Installation#raenv))